 Total Student Loan Debt

-• Federal student loan debt has grown at an annual average rate of 27.9% since the turn of the 21st Century (16.1% after adjusting for inflation).
+• Federal student loan debt has grown at an annual average rate of 7.03% since 2007.

-• A total of 47.9 million borrowers have student loan debt; 45.5 million or 95% of them have federal loan debt.
+• A total of 42.7 million Americans have federal loan debt.

 Related reports include Average Student Loan Debt | Student Loan Debt by State | Average Student Loan Debt by Year | Student Loan Refinancing